syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a **PivotGrid** in your application with **Essential JavaScript.** First section of the document covers on creating an application with PivotGrid using OLAP datasource and later using Relational datasource briefly.
+This section briefly explains how you can create a **PivotGrid** in your application with **Essential JavaScript.** The first section of the document explains about creating an application with PivotGrid using OLAP datasource and later using Relational datasource briefly.

 #OLAP